PundiAI/fx-core/docs/proto/cosmos-sdk-proto-docs.md

 ### SoftwareUpgradeProposal
 SoftwareUpgradeProposal is a gov Content type for initiating a software upgrade.
+Deprecated: This legacy proposal is deprecated in favor of Msg-based gov proposals, see MsgSoftwareUpgrade.

 | Field | Type | Label | Description |